Faithfultennyson-ESEGAMES/Game_matchmaking-service/README.md

 # Matchmaking Server for ESEGAMES

 This Node.js application is the central matchmaking service for the ESEGAMES platform.
 It manages a player queue, forms matches, and communicates with the `game-server` to create game sessions.
-It maintains a simple state of the player queue and active games using a local JSON file (`db.json`).
+It stores queue and session state in Redis with TTL-based cleanup.

 ## High-Level Workflow

 1.  **Client Connection**: A player connects to this server via Socket.IO.
-2.  **Match Request**: The client emits a `request-match` event with `playerId`, `playerName`, `gameType`, and `mode`.
+2.  **Match Request**: The client emits a `request-match` event with `playerId`, `playerName`, `gameType`, and `mode` (plus optional `deviceId`).
 3.  **Queuing**: The player is added to a queue.
-If two players are present, a match is formed.
+When the required number of players for that mode is present, a match is formed.
-4.  **Session Creation**: The server sends a signed, server-to-server `POST` request to the appropriate game server (`dice` or `tictactoe`) `/start` endpoint using the selected mode.
+4.  **Session Creation**: The server sends a signed, server-to-server `POST` request to the appropriate game server (`dice`, `tictactoe`, or `card`) `/start` endpoint using the selected mode.
+For dice/card, the payload includes `playerCount`.
 5.  **Receive Game Details**: The `game-server` responds with a `sessionId` and a `joinUrl`.
 This response is verified using a shared HMAC secret.
 6.  **Notify Players**: The server emits a `match-found` event to both players, providing the `sessionId` and `joinUrl`.
 7.  **Client Redirect**: The clients construct the final game URL using the received data and redirect the players to the game client.
 8.  **Session Closure**: After the game ends, the `game-server` sends a `POST /session-closed` webhook back to this server.
-9.  **State Cleanup**: This server validates the webhook, removes the players from the active games list, and emits a `session-ended` event to notify the clients they can play again.
+9.  **State Cleanup**: This server validates the webhook, removes the players from the active games list, and emits a `session-ended` event to notify the clients (including win/loss/draw).

 ---